Mathematics K–6 scope and sequences

-Sample scope and sequences to support implementation of the mathematics K-2 syllabus.
+Sample scope and sequences and 3–6 daily number sense instructional sequence to support implementation of the Mathematics K–10 syllabus.

-The mathematics K-2 syllabus provides a unique opportunity for a new approach to designing scope and sequences.
+The Mathematics K–10 syllabus provides a unique opportunity for a new approach to designing scope and sequences.
 It encourages a more flexible approach to planning for teaching and learning.

-These samples represent one way to plan for student learning.
-Schools are strongly encouraged to make changes to meet the learning needs of all students.
+These samples do not represent the only way to plan for student learning.
+While they provide a great starting point, schools are strongly encouraged make changes to meet the learning needs of all students.

 The evidence base for these resources is: